neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Block.md

-# Block Class
+# Block 类

-A class representing a block, providing a way to query transactions in a block.
+The class that represents blocks, providing a set of related properties.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../neo.md)